ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Attesting Environment that measures it, by isolating the two environments from each other in some way.

-Remote attestation applies to use cases with a range of security requirements, so the protections discussed here range from low to high security where low security may be limited to application or process isolation by the device's operating system and high security may involve specialized hardware to defend against physical attacks on a chip.
+Remote attestation applies to use cases with a range of security requirements, so the protections discussed here range from low to high security where low security may be limited to application or process isolation by the device's operating system, and high security may involve specialized hardware to defend against physical attacks on a chip.

 ### On-Device Attester and Key Protection